ursapictura/ursapictura/README.md

  📎  Know about my experiences [https://www.linkedin.com/in/hsmith931/](https://www.linkedin.com/in/hsmith931/)

- ⏰  Fun fact: **You don't need an alarm clock when you have two cats who know when their breakfast time is.**
+ ⏰  Fun fact: **You don't need an alarm clock when you have two cats who know their breakfast schedule.**

 <h3 align="left">Connect with me:</h3>